Oakfield Primary Academy Safeguarding and Child Protection Policy COVID-19 school closure arrangements for safeguarding

 Please click on links below for further help & information

-Also, please see our REAch2 Safeguarding Policy within the Key Information & Policies section of our website.
+Also, please see our REAch2 Safeguarding Policy and our Prevent Policy within the Key Information & Policies section of our website.